gvcgo/gvc/Readme.md

 ### Therefore, gvc was born!
 At Present, gvc has following features:
 - Automatically installation of golang compilers, version switching and env variables setup;
+- Automatically installation of jdk, version switching and env variables setup;
 - Automatically installation of vscode and extensions.
 You can also backup extensions info, user settings and keybindings;
 - Automatically installation of neovim with default init file from gvc.
 And It was made to work with vscode by default;
 - Hosts file management to accelerate github visit in China；